 As more teams of adventurers started to reach the entrance, they could hear gasps and exclamations of surprise.
 None were immune to the beauty before them.
 However, the sounds of hurried steps soon resumed.

-“Damn them,” the group leader growled, to himself, before looking back at his team.
+The group leader nodded without turning to look at the rotund man.
+Instead, he called out to his team with a roaring voice.
 “Move it lads!
 We won’t let them pretty boys be first!”

 “Throw ‘em!”
-A second feminine voice yelled from above, and a handful of hand-sized balls, probably made out of hardened clay, started to fall down the middle of the hall.
+An unknown feminine voice yelled from above, and a handful of hand-sized balls, probably made out of hardened clay, started to fall down the middle of the hall.

 Cursing, the leader of the Iron belts shouted out as he recognized the items.
 “Close yer eyes!”

 There was no time to say more than that as the small jars of pottery exploded with a bright flash.
 Surprised screeching filled the air as the group of three was blinded, being hit at point blank with by the flash grenade.
 His own team barely had time to close their eyes, but even then little bright dots danced before their eyes, clouding their vision and forcing the Iron Belts to slow down.

 They ended up in far better condition than the three that had been levitating down the hall, however, as the mage of that party had lost control of the spell due to the flash of light.
 His casting had become jerky and unstable, causing their bubble to start zipping left and right around the vertical hall before finally popping about four meters above ground.
 Not a particularly deadly height, but definitely enough to injure and maim.